The Real Cost of Full-Time RV Living

 These are just some of the most common maintenance and repair costs.
 Of course, every RV is different, so your maintenance and repair needs may differ (and be more or less expensive).

-If you have a small travel trailer or motorhome, your maintenance costs will typically be on the lower end of the spectrum, while class A motorhomes will be on the highest end of RV repair.
-With a class C motorhome or tow vehicle, you might be able to do some engine maintenance and repairs yourself, while large motorhomes will require you to find a professional.
+If you have a small travel trailer, your maintenance costs will typically be on the lower end of the spectrum, while class A motorhomes will be on the highest end of RV repair.
+With a class C motorhome or a tow vehicle, you might be able to do some engine maintenance and repairs yourself, while large motorhomes will require you to find a professional.

 Learn to DIY Repairs to Save Money